LONDON SDG EVENT

 The step-by-step guide is based on award-winning research nominated by the Social Innovation Research Director at Cambridge University.
 While simple to apply, it underpins our world’s most successful impact strategies.

 Once you have read LEAD LIKE A GENIUS you will see the genius behind genuinely effective sustainable leadership.
-And you will have a powerful tool to guide you in achieving the best outcomes.
-The best outcomes that boost business growth.
-And the best outcomes that truly transform our world.
+You will have a powerful tool to guide you in achieving the best outcomes that boost business growth; and the best outcomes that truly transform our world.

 Simon Boyle, Founder & CEO Brigade and Beyond Food